SEARCH CHEAP FLIGHTS

 - The applicant is needed by the community

-- The applicant boasts the necessary skills and experience to fulfill his duty
+- The applicant boasts the necessary skills and experience to fulfil his duty

 - The applicant has a clean police record